couchbase/n1k1/README.md

 - how to handle when fields aren't known?
   - such as immediate output of a scan?
-  - use "." for field name and fieldPath of ["."] to hold the entire document?
+  - use "." as the label and labelPath of ["."] to hold the entire document?
-  - 'real' fields need a field name prefix char, like '.'?
+  - 'real' fields need a label prefix char, like '.'?
-    - example: if fieldPath [".", "city"] is projected into field ".city", then it can be referred to efficiently later as fieldPath [".city"] from then on directly from the Vals slice?
+    - example: if labelPath [".", "city"] is projected into label ".city", then it can be referred to efficiently later as labelPath [".city"] from then on directly from the Vals slice?

 - attachments
-  - some encodings of field name can mean hidden "attachment"?
+  - some encodings of label can mean hidden "attachment"?
     - with the '^' prefix char?
     - example: "^meta", "^smeta"?
-    - these mean these fields are not really in the final output?
+    - these mean these labels are not really in the final output?
-    - functions like 'META() AS myMeta' can project the hidden "^meta" field to a visible ".myMeta" in final output?
+    - functions like 'META() AS myMeta' can project the hidden "^meta" label to a visible ".myMeta" in final output?
-      - META().id might be implemented by projecting the fieldPath ["^meta", "id"]?
+      - Ex: META().id might be implemented by projecting the labelPath ["^meta", "id"]?

 - handling of BINARY data type?
-  - use a field name prefix char?
+  - use a label prefix char?
 Perhaps '='?

 - temporary, but reused (recyclable) raw []bytes buf as a per-tuple working area might be associated with...